 CDIP intern Stephanie Diaz (front row center) with colleagues at Memorial Care Long Beach Medical Center and Miller Children’s & Women’s Hospital.
 Diaz helped initiate the MDI project, a campuswide database of rules and regulations for facilitating patients in a new outpatient clinic.
 She had the opportunity to conduct her own research and work with department leaders.

 Vice President, Human Resources and Education Services

 Director, Southern California and Coachella Valley

 How do HASC members enroll in CDIP?

-Are project descriptions required prior to expressing interest in HASC CDIP?
+Are project descriptions required prior to expressing interest in CDIP?